-In part 1, we prepare a simple model with 4 layers of computation nodes.
+In part one, we prepare a simple model with 4 layers of computational nodes.
 The solutions for WW are not unique.
-Should we prefer one solution over the other, or should we select smaller values for WW?
-Are part of the network cancel out each other?
+Should we prefer one solution over the other or should we select smaller values for WW?
+Does part of the network cancel out each other?

-This lead us to a very important topic.
-When we increase the complexity of our model, we risk the chance of modeling the noise into the model.
+This leads us to a very important topic.
+When we increase the complexity of our model, we risk the chance of including the noise in the model.
 If we do not have enough sample data to cancel out the noise, we make bad predictions.
-But even without the noise, we can still have a bad model.
+But, even without the noise, we can still have a bad model.
 Let’s walk through an example.
 We start with training samples with input values and output range from 0 to 20.
-How will you create an equation to link the data points below.
+How will you create an equation to link the data points below?

-One possiblity is y=xy=x which is simple and just miss 2 on the left and 2 on the right.
+One possibility is y=xy=x which is simple and just misses 2 on the left and 2 on the right.

-But when we show it to our Android Pieter, which has much higher computation capability than us, he models it as:
+But, when we show it to our android, Pieter, who has a much higher computational capability than us, he models it as:

 y=1.9⋅10−7x9−1.6⋅10−5x8+5.6⋅10−4x7−0.01x6+0.11x5−0.63x4+1.9x3−2.19x2+0.9x−0.0082y=1.9⋅10−7x9−1.6⋅10−5x8+5.6⋅10−4x7−0.01x6+0.11x5−0.63x4+1.9x3−2.19x2+0.9x−0.0082

 Which model is correct?
 The answer is “don’t know”.
-Someone thinks the first one is simplier, and simple explanation deserves more credits.
-But if you show it to a stock broker, they may say the second curve looks closer to the market closing price of a stock.
+Someone thinks the first one is simpler.
+Simple explanations deserve more credit.
+But, if you show it to a stock broker, they may say the second curve looks closer to the market closing price of a stock.

-Instead, we should ask whether our model is too “custom tailor” for the training data, and fails to make generalized predictions.
-The second curve fits the sample data 100% but will make poor predictions if the true model is a straight line.
+Instead, we should ask whether our model is too “custom tailored” for the training data, and fails to make generalized predictions.
+The second curve fits the sample data completely, but will make poor predictions if the true model is a straight line.

 Validation

 Machine learning is about making predictions.
 A model that has 100% accuracy in training can be a bad model.
-For that, we split our testing data into 3 parts: say 80% for training, 10% for validation and 10% for testing.
+For that, we split our testing data into three parts: say 80% for training, 10% for validation and 10% for testing.
 During training, we use the training dataset to build models with different hyperparameters.
 We run those models with the validation dataset and pick the one with the highest accuracy.
 This strategy works if the validation dataset is similar to what we want to predict.
-But as a last safeguard, we use the 10% testing data for a final insanity check.
-This testing data is for one last verification but not for model selection.
-If your testing result is dramatically different from the validation result, we need to randomize the data more, or to collect more data.
+But, as a last safeguard, we use the 10% testing data for a final insanity check.
+This testing data is for a final verification, but not for model selection.
+If your testing result is dramatically different from the validation result, the data should be randomized more or more data should be collected.

 Visualization

 We can train a model to create a boundary to separate the blue dots from the white dots below.
-A complex model can produce sophisticated boundaries comparing to a low complexity model.
-In the yellow circled area, if we miss the 2 left white dot samples in our training, a complex model may create an odd shape boundary just to include this white dot.
-A low complexity model may produce a smoother surface which by chance may include those 2 white dots.
+A complex model can produce sophisticated boundaries compared to a low complexity model.
+In the yellow-circled area, if we miss the two left white dot samples in our training, a complex model may create an odd shaped boundary just to include this white dot.
+A low complexity model may produce a smoother surface, which by chance may include those two white dots.
 A complex model may mishandle outliers.
-For example, a complex model should ignore the white dot in the green circle like a simple model does.
+For example, a complex model should ignore the white dot in the green circle just as a simple model does.

-Recall from Pieter’s equation, our sample data can be model nicely with the following equations:
+Recall from Pieter’s equation, our sample data can be modeled nicely with the following equations: